pagkly/Zed/Investopedia3/Covered Call Definition.md

 ### Is there such a thing as a covered put?

 In contrast to call options, put options grant the contract holder the right to sell the underlying (as opposed to buy it) at a set price.
 The equivalent position using puts would involve selling short shares and then selling a downside put.
 This, however, is uncommon.
-Instead, traders may employ a [married put](https://www.investopedia.com/terms/m/marriedput.asp), where an investor, holding a long position in a stock, purchases a [put option](https://www.investopedia.com/terms/p/putoption.asp) on the same stock to protect against depreciation in the stock's price.
+Instead, traders may employ a [[married put]](https://www.investopedia.com/terms/m/marriedput.asp), where an investor, holding a long position in a stock, purchases a [[put option]](https://www.investopedia.com/terms/p/putoption.asp) on the same stock to protect against depreciation in the stock's price.